StevensonKuo/Xantico/README.md

 3. Include models how you usually do.
 4. Enjoy it!

-A trendy way to install, by composer:
+A fashion way to install, by composer:
 ```
 composer require xantico/xantico
 ```